 Medical aid in dying was authorized in Montana when the state Supreme Court found in 2009 that “[The] Rights of the Terminally Ill Act clearly provides that terminally ill patients are entitled to autonomous end-of-life decisions.”
 Compassion & Choices litigated this case.

 On February 21, HB 637 was introduced to codify medical aid in dying in Montana.
-The bill will be heard on Wednesday, February 26 at 7am MT in the House Judiciary committee.
-This is the first bill introduced to codify medical aid in dying since 2011.
-We’re grateful to Representatives Darling, Strand, Griffith, Cunningham, Tilleman, Carter, Cohenour, Howell, Nikolakakos, Thane, Marler and Lynch for introducing this compassionate legislation to try to change the conversation about medical aid in dying in Helena.
+The bill was heard on Wednesday, February 26 at 7 am MT in the House Judiciary Committee, but failed to advance.
+This was the first bill introduced to codify medical aid in dying since 2011.
+We’re grateful to Representatives Darling, Strand, Griffith, Cunningham, Tilleman, Carter, Cohenour, Howell, Nikolakakos, Thane, Marler, and Lynch for introducing this compassionate legislation to try to change the conversation about medical aid in dying in Helena.

 URGENT: End-of-life options are under attack in Montana.
 Please urge your lawmakers to vote NO on the Physician Imprisonment Act!